andrewdavidmackenzie/flow/README.md

 Welcome to my project called `flow` for defining and running parallel, data-dependency-defined 'programs'.

 It currently consists of libraries for compiling (`flowclib`) and running (`flowrlib`) flows as well as command line binaries (`flowc` and `flowr`) that use the libraries.

-Those libraries do not interact with the host system and can be compiled to WebAssembly for other types of applications, such as experiments I have started (`flowide`) on using them to create a type of IDE for flows.

-The project is in its early stages and the current implementation is being used by me as a way to clarify my ideas and also as a way to continue to learn rust.
+As data-dependency (or data flow?) programming fits very well with a visualization of processes operating on data flowing from other processes, a visual programming method would be great.
+But I've only touched the surface of an IDE, disaapointed by the current state of of cross-platform UI programming.
+That's potentially a great (but massive) project in itself.

+In this project I work on the programming "semantics" as I implement some sample programs.
+It's a journey of discovery of writing something like this (for me), learning rust in the process and learning how such a paradigm could work.

 Learn more about what it is and why I created it by reading the [Introduction section](docs/introduction/introduction.md), or dive right in and see if you can understand [Your First Flow](docs/first_flow/first_flow.md) with zero previous knowledge and just your programmer's intuition.

 This README.md forms part of the ['flow' Guide](http://andrewdavidmackenzie.github.io/flow/) published on GitHub.io using gh-pages which you can read.

+If you want to encourage me then you can ["patreonize me"](https://www.patreon.com/andrewmackenzie) :-)

 ## Pre-requisites
 You need [Git](https://git-scm.com) to clone the repo.